Transport in Greater Kuala Lumpur: Light Rapid Transit (LRT)

-A fourth LRT line is currently under construction which will connect Bandar Utama with Klang through the city of Shah Alam.
-The will be connected to the Klang Valley Integrated Transit System through interchange stations with the Kelana Jaya Line and the Kajang Line, allowing commuters from Kuala Lumpur to travel as far as Shah Alam and Klang on the western side of Selangor.
+The is the third LRT system and the fourth LRT line, and the latest LRT line introduced to the Klang Valley.
+Having a total length of 37.8 km, it connects the township of Bandar Utama and western Petaling Jaya with Klang, serving the city of Shah Alam along the way.
+The line is the first rapid transit line in the Klang Valley Integrated Transit System to not be within the borders of Kuala Lumpur proper.
+However, the line is connected to the system through interchange stations with the Kelana Jaya Line and the Kajang Line, allowing commuters from Kuala Lumpur to travel as far as Shah Alam and Klang on the western side of Selangor.

 All LRT lines run on standard-gauge tracks.